-I’ve finally finished this stupid book!
-It was only supposed to take one blog, but I had so many thoughts I wrote a Part 1 and Part 2 as I went along.
-Check them out!
-However this will make sense if you want to read this first and take a look at them later.
+I’ve finally finished this book!
+It was only supposed to take one blog, but I had so many thoughts I wrote a Part 1 and Part 2 as I went along – check them out!
+But this will still make sense if you want to read this first and take a look at them later.

 Name: Red, White and Royal Blue

 Author: Casey McQuinnston

 What happens when America’s First Son falls in love with the Prince of Wales?

 When his mother became President of the United States, Alex Claremont-Diaz was promptly cast as the American equivalent of a young royal.
 However, when Alex falls into trouble with an actual prince, Henry, U.S./British Heads of the family and state and other handlers devise a plan for damage control: Stage a truce between the two rivals.

 What at first begins as a fake, Instagrammable friendship grows deeper, and more dangerous, than either Alex or Henry could have imagined.
 Soon Alex finds himself hurtling into a secret romance with a surprisingly unstuffy Henry that could derail the presidential campaign and upend two nations.
 It raises the question: Can love save the world after all?
 Where do we find the courage, and the power, to be the people we are meant to ben?
 And how can we learn to let our true colours shine through?